Aberdare Urban District Council Tramways: History

-The first attempt to build an electric tramway system in Aberdare occurred in 1899, when British Electric Traction (BET) applied for a Light Railway Order to authorise the work.
+The first attempt to build an electric tramway system in Aberdare occurred in 1899, when British Electric Traction (BET) applied for a light railway order to authorise the work.
 The British Electric Traction Company had been founded in 1896, and were involved in building and operating tramways across the United Kingdom.
-Light Railway Orders were part of the provision of the Light Railways Act 1896, and were designed to simplify the construction of railways.
+Light railway orders were part of the provision of the Light Railways Act 1896, and were designed to simplify the construction of railways.
 However, BET failed to obtain the order, and the scheme came to nothing.
 Aberdare Urban District Council then decided that they would apply for powers to construct a tramway themselves.
 The scheme was for 4 mi of tramway, running from Trecynon to the north-west of the town, to Abercwmboi, to the south-east, where they hoped it could join up with a system being proposed by Mountain Ash Urban District Council.
 They suffered several setbacks, but finally obtained authorisation for 2.75 mi miles of tramway in 1911.
 It included the northern section, but the southern section was cut back to terminate at Clarence Street in Aberaman.

-In 1910, Aberdare UDC had also formulated plans for a trackless system to act as feeders for the tramway, and authorisation for it was granted by the same Act as for the tramway.
+In 1910, Aberdare UDC had also formulated plans for a trackless system to act as feeders for the tramway, and authorisation for it was granted by the same act of Parliament as for the tramway.
 Four routes were planned, three of which were hilly, and would have been unsuitable for trams, with an average gradient of 1 in 10.
 The routes were from Cwmdare to the northern tramway terminus as Abercynon, around 0.5 mi long; a 1 mi link from Abernant to Commercial Street in the centre of Aberdare; and two routes from the southern terminus at Aberaman, one to Cwmaman, which was 1.25 mi long, and the other to Capooch, which was 0.75 mi long.
 Aberdare UDC intended to open the two systems on the same date, and in this it was unique in the United Kingdom, as no other towns built an integrated tram and trolleybus network at the same time.